Lost Civilizations of Nicaragua

 Nicaragua Archaeology Tour Itinerary

-Airport greeting by private transport for transfer to Hotel Los Robles in Managua’s gallery district for lodging.
+- Airport greeting by private transport for transfer to selected Hotel for lodging.

-Breakfast and private transfer with our archaeologist and English translator to the east side of Lake Nicaragua and the cowboy town of Juigalpa for a visit to Nicaragua’s most impressive non-Pacific basin archaeology museum, home to numerous pre-Columbian relics and a distinct, yet little studied, indigenous culture and history.
+- Breakfast and private transfer with our archaeologist and English translator to the east side of Lake Nicaragua and the cowboy town of Juigalpa for a visit to Nicaragua’s most impressive non-Pacific basin archaeology museum, home to numerous pre-Colombian relics and a distinct, yet little studied, indigenous culture and history.
 If possible, visit to an active or local archaeological site.
-Return to Managua for lodging at Hotel Los Robles.
+Return to Managua for lodging at selected Hotel.

-Breakfast and visit with our archaeologist and English translator to key archaeological sites and museums of Managua: like Las Huellas, perfectly preserved human footprints on the shores of Lake Managua from 4,000 BC.
-The Nicaraguan National Museum, which houses Nicaragua largest archaeological collection of pre-Columbian Nicaraguan societies.
-Since our archaeologist guide was the director of this museum for many years we take you behind the scenes and visit the archives and have access to other areas tourists do not.
+- Breakfast and visit with our archaeologist and English translator to key archaeological sites and museums of Managua: like Las Huellas, perfectly preserved human footprints on the shores of Lake Managua from 4,000 BC (this site is subject to closures for restoration).
+The Nicaraguan National Museum, which houses Nicaragua largest archaeological collection of pre-Colombian Nicaraguan societies.
+Since our archaeologist guide was the director of this museum for many years we take you behind the scenes and visit the archives and have access to areas tourists do not.
 If possible, visit to an active archaeology site in the Lake Managua area.
 Transfer to Granada with a visit to see the town’s private collection time permitting.
-Lodging at Hotel Plaza Colón.
+Lodging at selected Hotel.

-Breakfast and transfer to Lake Nicaragua our archaeologist and English translator for a private boat journey to two of the most important archaeological islands in Nicaragua.
+- Breakfast and transfer to Lake Nicaragua our archaeologist and English translator for a private boat journey to two of the most important archaeological islands in Nicaragua.
 The Isla Zapatera and the Island of Death sites.
 This was a very special ritual area and the only documented and confirmed monumental architectural complex in Nicaragua (thus far).
 On the Island of Death we’ll examine the islands magnificent and extensive petroglyphs. hiking and boating in this important National Park with box lunch and fruit juices on the boat.
-Transfer to mainland and colonial Granada for a visit to the Franciscan convent, now a pre-Columbian museum with one of the most beautiful basalt statue collections in Nicaragua, mostly from Zapatera Island. lodging at the Hotel Plaza Colón.
+Transfer to mainland and colonial Granada for a visit to the Franciscan convent, now a pre-Colombian museum with one of the most beautiful basalt statue collections in Nicaragua, mostly from Zapatera Island. lodging at the selected Hotel.

-Breakfast and morning at leisure on the coast of this warm lake.
+- Breakfast and morning at leisure on the coast of this warm lake.
 Private transfer to the dock for the ferry to the mainland.
 Transfer overland to the Managua with a visit to the Masaya artisan’s market and Volcano national park in route.
-Lodging at Hotel Los Robles.
+Lodging at selected Hotel.

 - All ground transportation in private car with a/c and professional driver